 - Brush/pet your dog or cat; watch your fish swim

 One indicator that you are probably getting adequate sleep is if you are able to wake up without an alarm clock on weekdays.
 Some people experience challenges getting to sleep or staying asleep.
 If this is you, review the sleep habits section below for additional suggestions on how to get the best possible sleep.

 4. Incorporate good sleep habits into your bedtime routine

-Establishing a bedtime routine helps you get quality sleep.
-Quality sleep supports your ability to be disciplined and to think clearly in order to meet all of your responsibilities as a Soldier, Family member, and friend.
+Establishing a bedtime routine helps you get good quality sleep.
+Sleep supports your ability to be disciplined and to think clearly in order to meet all of your responsibilities as a Soldier, Family member, and friend.